viki0801/viki0801.github.io/README.md

 ## Overview

-This document will introduce how to use Hugo to build a personal website and deploy it to a Github page so that other users can access the website.
+This document will introduce how to use Hugo to build a personal website and deploy it to the Github page so that other people can access your website.

 ## Installation

-The installation steps in this document will take the Windows 10 operating system as an example, please install it according to the actual environment of your computer.
+The installation steps in this document will take the Windows 10 operating system as an example, please install it according to the practical environment of your computer.

 ### Installing Git